 So the big question here- is the Shark Rotator Pro upright vacuum worth the money?
 To really assess the value, we look at a variety of factors, but overall we’re comparing the design, cleaning performance, usability, and maintenance, vs. the cost.

-This upright vaccum cleaner is $198 which includes the body, initial set of filters and all accessory nozzles and hoses.
+This upright vacuum cleaner is sold in the lower to medium price tier, which includes the body, initial set of filters and all accessory nozzles and hoses.
 Considering that the Shark Rotator Pro is a 2-in-1 and serves the purpose of an upright and a handheld, this vacuum is an above average value in my opinion.

 The Shark Rotator Pro also comes with a 5 year limited warranty to help protect the investment should an unexpected defect or decline in performance occur.
 However, it is important to note on the warranty that:

 Non-durable parts including, without limitation, filters, brushes and electrical parts which normally require replacement are specifically excluded from warranty.

 While the weight of the vacuum, turning radius, and larger debris cleaning tests (namely, cereal) leave something to be desired, overall, the performance was strong, especially consider the lower price tag.

 Below is a complete list of important specifications and features included on the Shark Rotator Pro Lift-Away upright vacuum:

 |Model||Rotator Lift-Away NV501|

 |Cordless||No - 30 foot cord|